salilab/imp/modules/parallel/README.md

  - <b>%Slave output files contain only a Python traceback ending in
    <tt>ImportError: No module named IMP.parallel.slave_handler</tt>.</b>\n
-   The slaves simply run 'python' and expect to be able to load in the \imp Python modules.
+   The slaves simply run 'python' and expect to be able to load in the IMP Python modules.
 If you need to run a modified version of Python, or usually prefix your Python command with a shell script such as <tt>imppy.sh</tt>, you need to tell the slaves to do that too.
 Specify the full command line